watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 ### Task 10: Clone Repositories to the Build Agent

-In this task, you clone your repositories from Azure DevOps so you can work with them on the build agent.
+In this task, you clone your repositories from Github so you can work with them on the build agent.

 1. As you previously did in cloud shell, set your username and email which are used for git commits.